Homework 4: Something Amazing

 - Accept Starter Code on GitHub Classroom

 - (Create a new team with your new partner.
-Ideally, name your team in a way that lets us identify you!)
+Please use your first names to make the team name.)

 Outline